ryanzhang/github_pull_trigger/README.md

-# cr_viewer
+# github_pull_trigger

-`cr_viewer` is a command-line tool written in Go that generates a sample Custom Resource (CR) specification based on a given CustomResourceDefinition (CRD) name or CRD YAML file.
+`github_pull_trigger` is a command-line tool written in Go that generates a sample Custom Resource (CR) specification based on a given CustomResourceDefinition (CRD) name or CRD YAML file.
 It helps in visualizing the structure and default values of the CR spec.

 ## Features